 Cave Closures and White Nose Syndrome

 All caves within the boundary of Buffalo National River are closed to recreational caving with the exception of: the caves in Lost Vally (Eden Falls Cave and Natural Bridge); the caves along the Panther Creek trail sytem at Buffalo Point (Panther Cave and Indian Rock House) are open to unrestricted recreational caving; Back O'Beyond cave and Silver Hill cave are open for guided interpretive tours only.
 These recretaional closures are due to White Nose Syndrome, a fungal disease that has decimated bat populations in the eastern United States in recent years.
 White Nose Syndrome (WNS) is caused by a fungus that attacks bats' wings, noses, and ears while they are in hibernation.
 The white-nose fungus depletes the bats' energy reserves and causes them to prematurely awake from hibernation.
 Early awakening and excessive movement ultimately lead to the death of most affected bats.
 The fungus is transferred extremely easily from bat to bat and by clothing and boots that have been exposed to the fungus.
 This is one reason why most caves and mines at Buffalo National River are closed to the public.
 To learn more about WNS visit the park's Bats and White-Nose Syndrome page.

-You can find additional geological information about the park on the NPS Fieldnotes page at http://nature.nps.gov/geology/parks/buff/index.cfm
+You can find additional geological information about the park on the NPS Fieldnotes page at https://nature.nps.gov/geology/parks/buff/index.cfm